to-miz/pvgame/README.md

 #### License
 See LICENSE file either in the src or lib directories.
 Files in lib have each their own license, refer to lib/LICENSE.
 Files in src are copyright Tolga Mizrak 2016.
-You can use them for your non-commercial, private educational projects.
+You can use them for your non-commercial, private projects for educational purposes.